treysweeney3/work-py-projects/StandardizedFormatter/README.md

 **NOTES**

-file-formatter-1.0 uses a different iterable implementation and is not functional.
-It is only included for personal reference when working with pandas.
+file-formatter and file-formatter-1.0 uses a different iterable implementation and is not functional.
+It is only included for personal reference when working with pandas. file-formatter-1.1 should be used.